 If there are missing shingles on your roof, that is a sign of problems with your roofing material.
 If you have lived in your home for 20 years, then it’s probably time to replace the roof.
 This is especially true if you see any damage to your roof or missing shingles.
 If the roof is fairly new, you should not be dealing with these problems, which is a sure sign that something is wrong.

 In this case, try to discover the source of the problem.
 Missing shingles can be caused by a pest problem, excess moisture that’s leaked in through the roof or something else altogether.
 Do some troubleshooting to see if you can determine why this is happening.
 You may need to schedule a roof inspection to solve this problem.

 Debris on Your Roof or in Downspouts

-Debris like leaves, tree branches, moss and dirt on your roof can cause leaks over time.
-Debris traps moisture and overtime, that trapped moisture causes decay.
-If debris stays in one place for months, it could decay your roof and cause a leak in your roof.
+Debris like leaves, tree branches, moss, and dirt on your roof can cause leaks over time.
+They trap moisture and overtime, that trapped moisture causes decay.
+If the debris stays in one place for months, it could decay your roof and cause a leak in your roof.

 The same goes for downspouts.
 If debris is left in them over a long period of time, it causes holes and water will drip onto your roof.

 To control this issue, clean your roof and downspouts regularly.
 If you do not feel comfortable cleaning them yourself, have a professional do it for you.
 Cleaning regularly is the only task that will maintain debris and keep leaks from happening.

 Schedule a Free Quote Today!